-WATCH: Driver Smashes Into Chicago Police Cruiser In Roscoe Village
+WATCH: Drunk Driver Smashes Into Chicago Police Cruiser In Roscoe Village

 The impact forced the police cruiser into a Ford Fiesta that was also traveling eastbound on Belmont.

-The officers were taken to the hospital in stable condition.
+The officer behind the wheel suffered pain to the leg and arm while the other officer had overall pain to the body.
+They were taken to the hospital in stable condition.

 The 28-year-old female driver of the Ford Fiesta refused medical treatment at the scene.
 The 23-year-old driver of the Honda was taken to Northwestern Memorial Hospital for observation, police said.